JOURNAL

 The EU AI Act takes effect August 2, 2026.
 Here's what mid-market DACH companies actually need to ship.

-The EU AI Act takes effect August 2, 2026, with penalties up to 7% of global turnover.
-Five practical steps mid-market DACH companies actually need to ship.
+The EU AI Act applies from August 2, 2026, with fines up to 7% of global turnover.
+Five practical steps to get compliant in time — not the 100-page version.

 #data-engineering